 Finish off with a shell stretch by sitting back on your heels and curling forwards bringing your forehead to the mat.
 Reach your arms forward on the mat.
 If you feel comfortable, you can even take your knees out into a child pose stretch.
 This is a really great restorative pose that allows you to expand into your diaphragm more as your breathe in, and also lengthens the pelvic floor.
 Spend some time here whilst you breathe and visualize your pelvic floor muscles softening down, as your chest and breastbone also melt to the mat.

-July 2018, Responses from: Professor Neil Johnson
+2018, Responses from: Prof Neil Johnson and Mr Michael East

-Painfully under-researched, poorly understood, often unrecognised, what is adenomyosis?
+Prof Neil Johnson: Painfully under-researched, poorly understood, often unrecognised, what is adenomyosis?

 Adenomyosis is probably associated with fertility problems in some women, but this is again likely to respond to the same fertility treatments as endometriosis, indeed a lot of my patients with adenomyosis have had success with lipiodol, as has been proven to be the case for women with endometriosis-related infertility.